Aoikamy/chase-atlantic-sorter/README.md

 4. After the set number of comparisons, your Top 10 and full ranking will appear.
 5. Share your results or restart the sorter anytime!

+The background image is from @riyabha on Pinterest

 📄 License
 This project is for personal and educational use.